-Here's what draws people to dispensationalism: they read God's promises to Israel in the Old Testament and think, "These are pretty specific—land boundaries, temple details, tribal arrangements.
-Did God mean what He said or not?"
-Then they read about the church in the New Testament and notice it's called something new—a "mystery" that wasn't fully revealed before.
-Micro-promise: Dispensationalism isn't about creating artificial divisions—it's about recognizing that God keeps His promises to specific people in specific ways while also working through the church.
+Here's why dispensationalism hooks people: you read God's promises to Israel in the Old Testament—land borders, temple details, tribal arrangements—and think, Did God mean that or not?
+Then you read the New Testament and the church shows up as something called a "mystery" that wasn't fully revealed before.
+Micro-promise: Dispensationalism doesn't invent divisions; it insists God keeps specific promises to specific people in specific ways while also working through the church.

 I get the appeal.
-When God promises Abraham's descendants the land "forever," dispensationalists say, "Forever means forever."
-When Jesus promises to return for His church, they say, "That sounds different from His promises to Israel."
-There's something compelling about a system that refuses to spiritualize away concrete promises.
+God tells Abraham his descendants will have the land "forever"—dispensationalists read that straight: forever means forever.
+Jesus promises to return for His church—dispensationalists read that straight too: that sounds like a different promise.
+There's a simple power to a system that refuses to spiritualize away concrete promises.

-But here's what I've learned: the question isn't whether God keeps His promises—it's how He keeps them.
-Does God fulfill His promises to Israel literally and physically, or does He fulfill them spiritually through Christ and the church?
-That's where dispensationalism and covenant theology part ways.
+But the real question isn't whether God keeps promises—it's how He keeps them.
+Does He fulfill Israel's promises literally and physically, or spiritually through Christ and the church?
+That's where dispensationalism and covenant theology split.

 Sharp Edge: If your eschatology makes you more excited about prophetic charts than you are about the Gospel that saves people right now, you've turned Bible study into a puzzle game instead of life transformation.